‘Sports Illustrated’ Model Olivia Brower Stuns In Bright Floral Bikini

 Olivia Brower has never been afraid to show some skin on social media, and did just that again in a new Instagram photo that her fans are going wild for.

 The latest look at the Sports Illustrated: Swimsuit Edition model’s incredible figure was shared to her Instagram page on Thursday, October 24, and has received nothing but praise from her 334,000 followers since going live to the platform.
-The photo saw the 24-year-old standing at what appeared to be a tiki bar, leaning up against it wooden ledge to gaze at the camera with a sensual stare.
+The photo saw the 24-year-old standing at what appeared to be a tiki bar, leaning up against a wooden ledge to gaze at the camera with a sensual stare.

 A geotag included with the post indicated that the snap was taken on the island of Mauritius, which provided a gorgeous beach scene in the background.
 Olivia’s audience, however, hardly seemed to notice the breathtaking ocean view, instead being mesmerized by the model herself and her jaw-dropping display.